christopherkenny/ctk-memo/README.md

 ### Fonts

-By default, the `ctk-memo` format uses the Spectral font.
+By default, the `ctk-article` format uses the Spectral font.
 This can be installed from [Google Fonts](https://fonts.google.com/specimen/Spectral).

 To check that it is installed, run:

 ```
 quarto typst fonts
 ```

+If no font by the name "Spectral" is found, it falls back to Crimson Text.
+This can be installed from [Google Fonts](https://fonts.google.com/specimen/Crimson+Text).

+If no font by the names "Spectral", "Crimson Text", or "Crimson" is found, the template falls back to Linux Libertine.

+This backup font of Crimson Text is chosen to look like [Cory McCartan's cmc-article](https://github.com/corymccartan/cmc-article) which uses Cochineal.

 ## License